zenomt/webid-auth-protocol/README.md

   - `nonce`: This parameter conveys an opaque challenge string to be used as described below;

-  - `webid_pop_endpoint`: The URI of the WebID-OIDC POP Token exchange endpoint, if available;
+  - `token_pop_endpoint`: The URI of the WebID-OIDC POP Token exchange endpoint, if available;

-  - `webid_tls_endpoint`: The URI of the WebID-TLS token endpoint, if available.
+  - `client_cert_endpoint`: The URI of the WebID-TLS token endpoint, if available.

   - `error`: If present, the request had a problem other than not presenting an access credential.
-The following reason code is defined:
+The following reason codes are defined:
     * `invalid_token`: A `Bearer` token was presented, but it was expired, revoked, or otherwise not recognized as valid.
+    * `proof_required`: A `Bearer` token requiring proof-of-possession of a secret key (but otherwise valid) was presented.
+It should be exchanged for a new token according to this protocol.

 If a request is made for a resource within a protection space and that request includes an `Authorization` header with an invalid `Bearer` token, the resource